-Access to Care Standard Performance Measure/ Method Provider/Sub-Recipient Responsibility 1.
-Structured and ongoing efforts to obtain input from clients in the design and delivery of services Documentation of Consumer Advisory Board and public meetings - minutes and/ or Documentation of existence and appropriateness of a suggestion box or other client input mechanism and/or Documentation of content, use, and confidentiality of a client satisfaction survey or focus groups conducted at least annually Maintain file of materials documenting Consumer Advisory Board (CAB) membership and meetings, including minutes Maintain visible suggestion box or other client input mechanism Regularly implement client satisfaction survey tool, focus groups, and/or public meetings, with analysis and use of results documented 2.
-Provision of services regardless of an individual's ability to pay for the service Subgrantee billing and collection policies and procedures do not: Deny services for non- payment Deny payment for inability to produce income documentation Require full payment prior to service Include any other procedure that denies services for non-payment Have billing, collection, co- pay, and schedule of charges and limitation of charges policies that do not act as a barrier to providing services regardless of the client's ability to pay Maintain file of individuals refused services with reasons for refusal specified; include in file any complaints from clients, with documentation of complaint review and decision reached 3.
-Provision of services regardless of the current or past health condition of the individual to be served Documentation of eligibility determination and provider policies to ensure that they do not: Permit denial of services due to pre-existing conditions Permit denial of services due to non-HIV-related conditions (primary care) Provide any other barrier to care due to a person's past or present health condition Maintain files of eligibility determination and clinical policies Maintain file of individuals refused services 4.
-Provision of services in a setting accessible to low-income individuals with HIV disease A facility that is accessible, Policies and procedures that provide, by referral or vouchers, transportation if facility is not accessible to public transportation policies that may act as a barrier to Comply with Americans with Disabilities Act (ADA) requirements Ensure that the facility is accessible by public transportation or provide for transportation care for low- income individuals assistance 5.
-Outreach to inform low-income individuals of the availability of HIV-related services and how to access them Availability of informational materials about subgrantee services and eligibility requirements such as: Newsletters Brochures Posters Community Bulletins Any other types of promotional materials • Maintain file documenting subgrantee activities for the promotion of HIV services to low- income individuals, including copies of HIV program materials promoting services and explaining eligibility requirements
+A.2.
+Provision of services regardless of an individual's ability to pay for the service. a) Recipient and subrecipient billing and collection policies and procedures do not: • Deny services for non-payment. • Require full payment prior to service. • Include any other procedure that denies services for non-payment. a) Ensure that billing, collections, copays, and schedule of charges and limitation of charges policies do not act as a barrier to receiving services, regardless of the client's ability to pay. b) Implement an appeals/grievance process and maintain a file of individuals who refused services with reasons for refusal specified; include in the file any complaints from clients, with documentation of complaint review and decision reached and/or response given if any.
+A.3.
+Provision of services regardless of the current or past health condition of the individual to be served. a) Maintain documentation of eligibility determination and provider policies to ensure that they do not: Permit denial of services due to pre-existing conditions.
+Permit denial of services due to non-HIV-related conditions (primary care).
+Provide any other barrier to care due to a person's past or present health condition. a) Maintain files of eligibility determination and clinical policies. b) Implement an appeals/grievance process and maintain a file of individuals refused services with reasons for refusal specified; include in the file any complaints from clients, with documentation of complaint review and decision reached and or/response given if any.
+A.4.
+Provision of services in a setting accessible to individuals with HIV who are low-income and comply with the Americans with Disabilities Act (ADA) Barrier-Free Health Care Initiative. a) Maintain policies and procedures that provide by referral or vouchers, transportation if the facility is not accessible to public transportation, and policies that facilitate access to care for low-income individuals. b) Maintain an environment that provides barrier-free access to healthcare, which includes provisions for mobility disabilities and communication disabilities. a) Ensure that the facility is accessible by public transportation or provide transportation assistance. b) Ensure that the facility is compliant with the ADA Barrier-Free Health Care Initiative requirements.
+A.5.
+Dissemination of information to low-income individuals regarding the availability of HIV-related services and how to access them. a) Availability of informational materials about subrecipient services and eligibility requirements such as: • Newsletters. • Brochures. • Posters. • Community bulletins. • Social media. • Webpages. • Any other types of promotional materials. a) Maintain a file documenting subrecipient activities for the promotion of HIV services to low-income individuals, including copies of HIV program materials promoting services and explaining eligibility requirements.